 Construction Zone Speeding Lawyer in Lake County, Illinois

 The HoffmanLaw Office represents drivers who have been issued speeding in construction zone tickets that are assigned to the various Lake County, Illinois traffic courts, including the courthouses located in Mundelein, Park City, Round Lake Beach and downtown Waukegan.
-Attorney Matt Hoffman is a former Lake County Assistant State's Attorney and has handled construction zone speeding tickets in the Lake County court system for fifteen years.
+Attorney Matt Hoffman is a former Lake County Assistant State's Attorney and has handled construction zone speeding tickets in the Lake County court system for seventeen years.
 The HoffmanLaw Office has helped hundreds of clients in the Lake County traffic courts and offers a free consultation on every case.

 All construction zone speeding tickets require an appearance in court.
 A police officer who writes a construction zone speeding ticket must check the box on the ticket marked "court appearance required" and must specify a court date, time and place on the face of the ticket itself.
 A person who receives a construction zone speeding ticket is not allowed to resolve the ticket online or by mail.

 Section 11-605.1 of the Illinois Vehicle Code defines the charge of speeding in a construction zone.
 Under this law, a “construction or maintenance speed zone” is an area of roadway where signs have been posted advising drivers that a construction or maintenance speed zone is being approached, or where a lower speed limit has been posted with a highway construction or maintenance speed zone special speed limit sign.
 The signs posted must warn that a construction or maintenance speed zone is being approached, indicate the maximum speed limit in effect, and state the amount of the minimum fine for a construction zone speeding violation.